giuliamml/data-journal.github.io/pages/nginx-lua.md

 ```

-## 2 Development Flow
+## 3 Development Flow

-  A development flow would go like this
+  A development flow based on this docker image would be:

-- Code changes
+- Code changes.
 - `docker build -t nginx-barrier-page:latest .`
 - `docker run -p 80:80 nginx-barrier-page:latest`
-- Repeat
+- Repeat.

 The whole process should be quite fast.
-Building the image, carrying over the source files, starting Nginx, should be around 1 second.
+Building the image, carrying over the source files, replacing the templates and starting Nginx, should be around 1 second.
 You can even have a file watcher monitoring the source file and triggering the docker build and run commands.
 If you're using a native docker you might be able to just mount the source folder if you wish too.

-## 3 Example time
+## 4 Example time

 As an example, imagine you have a website that you want to protect with a password screen.
 Lets use `http://www.theuselessweb.com/` as our target website because I've been procrastinating while writing this post.
 However, you want something custom, other than the basic authentication that Nginx can provide.

 We want the user to see a barrier form prompting a token.
 When the user sends the token, we want to validate it against a list of valid tokens.
 If the token is valid, we'll store a domain cookie with the token so that next time, the cookie in the headers is validated instead.
-If the token is invalidated in the server side, the user is served the form instead of the website he wishes to see.
+If the token is found to be invalid in the server side, the user is served the form instead of the website he wishes to see.

 ![Barrier Page http flow](assets/img/bits-and-pieces/barrier-page-flow.jpg "Barrier Page http flow")